taptipalit/ff-tracing/README.md

 **3. Launch Firefox**

 The script `lttng-start.sh` requires the target application to be launched and in "waiting" state.
-So just launch it, but don't open any websites yet.
+So just launch firefox, but don't open any websites yet.

 **4. Start the tracing**

+(Run all of these as root)

 - Run `./lttng-start.sh firefox` to first start the tracing session.
 This script will automatically initialize a tracing session to track the scheduler related trace events for all processes with the name "firefox" _and_ it's children.